mikkhait/globalcomp/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License with additional attribution requirements.
+While you are free to use, modify, and distribute this software:

+- You must include the original license and copyright notice
+- Any modifications or derivative works must prominently display a notice stating that the work is derived from the original Global Engineering Compensation Calculator project
+- See the [LICENSE](LICENSE) file for complete details

 ## Acknowledgments